AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 1. [Access Package Manager.](#accessing)

-1. Open the package details from the package list by clicking on the package name.
+1. Open the package details from the package list by clicking the package name.

 1. Click **More** -&gt; **Other Versions** and a dialog opens with a list of other versions of the same package with status information.

 ### Viewing Package Contents and Testing Installation {#viewing-package-contents-and-testing-installation}

-After a package has been built you can view the contents.
+After a package has been built, you can view the contents.

 1. [Access Package Manager.](#accessing)

-1. Open the package details from the package list by clicking on the package name.
+1. Open the package details from the package list by clicking the package name.

-1. To view the contents click **More** -&gt; **Contents**, and Package Manager lists the entire contents of the package in the activity log.
+1. To view the contents, click **More** -&gt; **Contents**, and Package Manager lists the entire contents of the package in the activity log.

    ![Package Contents](assets/package-contents.png)